1953 World Series: Composite box

 1953 World Series (4–2): New York Yankees (A.L.) over Brooklyn Dodgers (N.L.)

 Broadcasting

 The Series was broadcast on NBC television, with Yankees announcer Mel Allen and Dodgers announcer Vin Scully describing the action; and on Mutual radio, with Al Helfer and Gene Kelly announcing.
+For the first time, it was broadcast in the cities of Canada.
+It was also seen via film recordings on CMQ in Cuba.

 Red Barber, Vin Scully's senior on the Dodgers' broadcast crew, was originally selected to work with Allen on NBC, but was removed from the Series due to a salary dispute with Gillette, which sponsored the broadcasts.
 Scully, at the age of 25, became the youngest man to broadcast a World Series game (a record that stands to this day).